Environmental Initiatives Environmental Initiatives

 “2.
 Contribution to resource conservation including water and resource recycling”, JRE has set reduction targets for energy consumption and greenhouse gas emissions in order to improve the environmental performance of its real estate portfolio.

-In order to achieve these targets, JRE’s asset management company, Japan Real Estate Asset Management Co., Ltd., implements measures to improve the operational performance of buildings, conduct energy efficiency retrofits, and engage tenant on energy efficiency based on its “Energy Conservation Policy”, which stipulates operational policies for improving energy efficiency of the real estate portfolio, and “GHG Emissions Reduction Policy”, which aims to create a decarbonized society.
+In order to achieve these targets, JRE’s asset management company, JRE-AM implements measures to improve the operational performance of buildings, conduct energy efficiency retrofits, and engage tenant on energy efficiency based on its “Energy Conservation Policy”, which stipulates operational policies for improving energy efficiency of the real estate portfolio, and “GHG Emissions Reduction Policy”, which aims to create a decarbonized society.

 CO2 Emissions Reduction Targets and KPIs for FY2030